 If you are looking for counseling, psychotherapy, or any other type of therapy, spiritual direction may not be for you at this time.
 It is not a dependent relationship where your companion has all of the answers to your problems or concerns.
 Your companion will also not tell you what to do, but will accompany you on this journey in life and to discern where God may be calling.

-· The sessions occur on a regular basis about every four weeks for 45 minutes—1 hour.
+· The sessions occur on a regular basis about every four weeks for 45 minutes—1 hour and fees are based on a sliding scale.

 · It is expected that you will prepare for the session with some self-reflection.
 Simply, “How has God been present and working in my life this last month?